Guadiana-class destroyer

 The Guadiana class was a class of four destroyers employed by the Portuguese Navy (Marinha Portuguesa) between 1913 and 1942.
 This class is often alternatively referred as the Douro class.

-Note, that, in Portugal, there is a later Douro class of destroyers used by the Portuguese Navy between 1933 and 1967, usually referred to as the Vouga class.
+In Portugal, a later class of destroyers, the Douro class, was used by the Portuguese Navy between 1933 and 1967; it is usually referred to as the Vouga class.

 Design

 The Portuguese Navy had struggled to secure funding for new ships after the 1890s, when a number of protected cruisers and smaller craft had been built.
 The navy nevertheless made repeated attempts for ambitious construction programs.
 After the toppling of the Portuguese monarchy in 1910, the navy submitted another large construction plan in 1912, which the new republican government passed (and then reduced in scope in 1913).
 The revised plan called for two new cruisers, six destroyers, and three submarines; the Guadiana class of four destroyers comprised a significant part of the program.

 The design for the new ships was prepared by Yarrow Shipbuilders, and it was very similar to the Pará-class destroyers that Yarrow had recently built for the Brazilian Navy.
 The chief difference was the substitution of steam turbines for older triple-expansion steam engines.
 The Yarrow designers considered the use of mixed coal and fuel oil firing for the ships' boilers, but decided against it owing to the uncertain availability of oil at the time and coal was readily available.